jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="5_1_20"></a>
 ### [↖](#5_1)[↑](#5_1_19)[↓](#5_1_21) S3
-* When encrypting at rest, `SSE-S3` is more performant as `SSE-KMS`, as the latter gets throtteled above 10,000 objects per seconds
+* When encrypting at rest, `SSE-S3` is more performant as `SSE-KMS`, as the latter gets throttled above 10,000 objects per seconds
 * The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.

 <a name="5_1_21"></a>